kaisenlinux/manpages-dev/category/Monitoring/iperf3.md

               set the IPv6 flow label (currently only supported on Linux)

        -X, --xbind name
               Bind  SCTP associations to a specific subset of links using sctp_bindx(3).
 The --B flag will be ignored if this flag is specified.
-Normally SCTP will include the protocol ad‐ dresses of all active links on the local host when setting up an association.
+Normally SCTP will include the protocol addresses of all active links on the local host when setting up an association.
 Specifying at least one --X name will disable this behaviour.
 This flag must  be  specified for  each  link  to  be  included  in  the  association,  and is supported for both iperf servers and clients (the latter are supported by passing the first --X argument to bind(2)).
 Hostnames are accepted as arguments and are resolved using getaddrinfo(3).
 If the --4 or --6 flags are specified, names which do not resolve to addresses within the specified protocol family will be ignored.

        --nstreams n
               Set number of SCTP streams.